Democratic Party (Hong Kong): Dissolution (2024–2025)

+On the evening of 20 February 2025, the Democratic Party's Central Committee held a meeting.
+After the meeting, Lo Kin-hei announced that the Central Committee had decided to dissolve the Democratic Party.
+It also decided to set up a group composed of Lo Kin-hei, vice chairman Mok Kin-shing and secretary-general Liang Yongquan to handle the dissolution and liquidation arrangements.
+On 13 April, Lo announced that 90 percent of 110 members at a special general meeting for the group to start making arrangements for its dissolution, including resolving legal and accounting matters.

 Organisation

 The Democratic Party is governed by a Central Committee, originally 30-member large but reduced to 10 in 2022, including one chairmanship and two vice-chairmanships elected by the party congress.
 All public office holders, including the members of the Legislative Council and District Councils, are eligible to vote in the party congress.
 The electoral method changed since 2014, the eligibility of members electing a delegate who holds one vote in the congress from 30 members each delegate to only 5 members.
 Candidate for the chairmanship also needs a majority to claim victory.
 A 14-member Executive Committee including the secretary and treasurer posts is elected by the Central Committee members.
-The party is currently the second largest party in the Legislative Council, having seven legislators, 37 District Councillors and around 788 members.